Xanthine Oxidase Inhibitors for Gout

 Gout attacks may increase at first for some people who take allopurinol.
 To avoid this, doctors may also prescribe either colchicine, which blocks the inflammation caused by uric acid crystals, or low-dose nonsteroidal anti-inflammatory drugs (NSAIDs).
 After uric acid levels have been normal for 6 to 12 months and no further attacks occur, colchicine or NSAIDs can be discontinued.

 Liver and kidney function studies may be done after a few months of using xanthine oxidase inhibitors.
-The studies can be repeated occasionally.
+These studies can be repeated as needed.

 Medicine is one of the many tools your doctor has to treat a health problem.
 Taking medicine as your doctor suggests will improve your health and may prevent future problems.
 If you don't take your medicines properly, you may be putting your health (and perhaps your life) at risk.